Vision Hopfield Memory Networks for Image Recognition: Related Work

 A recent attempt to address this limitation is the Associative Transformer (AiT) \citep{sun2025associative}, which introduces a global workspace layer where memory slots are written via bottleneck attention and retrieved through Hopfield-style dynamics to refine token embeddings.
-While AiT shows the potential of integrating associative memory into Transformers, the most related work to ours, it remains fundamentally Transformer-based: memory serves as an auxiliary component, and heavy self-attention is still required for token interactions.
-By contrast, V-HMN is a memory-centric backbone in which local and global Hopfield modules fully replace self-attention as the token-mixing mechanism.
-This design makes V-HMN lighter, more interpretable, and closer to biologically inspired refinement principles, positioning memory not as an add-on but as the core of the backbone~itself.
+While AiT demonstrates the potential of integrating associative memory into Transformer architectures, it remains primarily Transformer-based, where memory acts as an auxiliary component and self-attention still plays a central role in token interactions.
+By contrast, V-HMN is a memory-centric backbone in which local and global Hopfield modules serve as the primary mechanism for token mixing, largely replacing self-attention.
+This design makes V-HMN conceptually simpler and offers improved interpretability and data efficiency, positioning memory not as an add-on but as the core of the backbone itself.